 “I’m f*ckin’ loving your site, Jason.” – Jim, Scotland

 I founded Strength Running in early 2010 because of my passion for helping runners achieve their goals.
 After finishing the 2008 New York Marathon in 2:44, I developed a severe ITB injury.
 I was sidelined for six months, but that injury transformed my thoughts on running healthy and injury prevention.

 With my new training philosophy, I haven’t had a major running injury since 2009.
 I ran more than I ever have in 2010 (and then again in 2012) and continue to get stronger.
 I ran a 5+ minute PR at the Philadelphia Marathon in 2:39:32.

 Strength Running is where I share what I’ve learned to help you be a better runner.

-In addition to being a USATF-certified running coach, I’m also the author of 101 Simple Ways to be a Better Runner and the co-author of The Rebel Running Guide.
-I’m also the co-founder of Run Your BQ, a community of runners who want to run a faster marathon.
+In addition to being a USATF-certified running coach, I’m also the author of 101 Simple Ways to be a Better Runner and the co-founder of Run Your BQ, a community of runners who want to run a faster marathon.

 I’ve been running competitively since 1998 and ran for Connecticut College, where I was a New England Qualifier and top ten finisher in the 3,000m Steeplechase.

 I’m married, live in the Washington, DC area, and recently had my first child.